jganbar/whisper_research/README.md

 ## Dataset

+This project is designed to work with any HuggingFace text dataset that has a `text` column.
+Simply configure your dataset name in `configs/training_config.yaml`.

+**Requirements:**
+- Dataset must be hosted on HuggingFace Hub
+- Must contain a `text` column with the training data
+- Can be in any format (parquet, CSV, JSON, etc.)

+**Example datasets:**
-[DOLLMA](https://huggingface.co/datasets/allmalab/DOLLMA) - Large Azerbaijani text corpus
+- [DOLLMA](https://huggingface.co/datasets/allmalab/DOLLMA) - Large Azerbaijani text corpus
+- Your custom dataset: `username/dataset-name`

 ## License